SergejS02/data-intensive-computing-2025/README.md

 MapReduce algorithm that takes chi_input.csv as input to compute the chi_square values for every token occuring in any review.
 Output: chi_square_results.txt
+To run the file, write the following in the temrinal: python mapreduce_chi_square.py chi_input.csv --csv-header "reviewText_tokens,category"